Force over Distance: Chapter 16

 “But why?”
 TJ asked.
 “For what?
 Why does it want him in the chair?”

-“I keep forgetting it’s not morning,” TJ whispered.
+“I keep forgetting it’s not morning,” TJ said.

 “Me too,” Young confessed.

-“Do you—” she broke off.
-She swallowed, took a breath.
+“Do you—” She swallowed.
 When she spoke again, her voice was unsteady.
 “Do you think we did the right thing, putting him out?”

 Young nodded, his throat tight.
 “He needs a break.
 He and Greer went flat out for something like eight hours.”

-TJ nodded and began to set up her supplies on the bedside table.
+TJ nodded and set out her supplies on the bedside table.
 “So he’s gone all day without eating?
 Without drinking?”

 “Probably.”